-You must know the MDN (Mobile Directory Number) of the modem to send SMS messages to the router.
-This is a phone number that can be found under $Status \rightarrow Internet\ Connections$ in the router administration pages or under $Devices \rightarrow Network\ Interfaces$ in Enterprise Cloud Manager.
+You must know the MDN (Mobile Directory Number) of the modern to send SMS messages to the router.
+This is a phone number that can be found under Status \rightarrow Internet Connections in the router administration pages or under Devices \rightarrow Network Interfaces in Enterprise Cloud Manager.